inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 > --<cite>Viktor E. Frankl</cite>
 >

-As I mentioned, Earlier in June, I got into Rocket.Chat after [this turnaround]() and started laying out the plans for coding the React App for Rocket.Chat's Progressive Web App Client with my Mentors [Karl Prieb]() and [Guilhermme Gazzo]().
+As I mentioned, Earlier in June, (Sorry to take so long for this next post 😅) I got into Rocket.Chat after [this turnaround](http://otaku.codes/rocket-chat/summer-of-code/summer-coding-with-rocket-chat.html) and started laying out the plans for coding the React App for Rocket.Chat's Progressive Web App Client with my Mentors [Karl Prieb](https://github.com/karlprieb) and [Guilhermme Gazzo](https://github.com/ggazzo).

 Everything was going well (Atleast that is what I thought at that time, I didn't know what storm was brewing out there.)